SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	Laps=2
 	TimeRemaining=2.47009e+06

-The shared memory of *Assetto Corsa Competizione* provides a lot more information, but this is all that is needed for Jona at the momemnt.
+The shared memory of *Assetto Corsa Competizione* provides a lot more information, but this is all that is needed for Jona at the momment.
 Future versions of Jona will incorporate more data, as Jona gets smarter.
-Unfortunately, the shared memory interface of *Assetto Corsa Competizione* does not provide any weather or car setup information at the moment, but time will tell.
+For example, version 1.7 of *Assetto Corsa Competizione* introduced updated information for weather information and the current settings of the Pitstop MFD, which had been incorporated into the above telemetry file.

 The ACC plugin writes this information to a temporary file and hands it over to Jona for each new lap.
 A special case is the flag *InPit*.
 If this is found to be *true*, the driver is currently in the pit.
 In this case, the ACC plugin informs Jona about this by raising the corresponding event.
 Another special case is the flag *Active* which is used to detect, whether you are in a simulation (race, training, whatever) right now.